linoskoczek/ReliableUDP/README.md

 - It checks MD5 hash of every message and compares it with the one that is given in a package.
 It's almost impossible to lose some information from ID, CMD or DATA and have a correct MD5 hash.
-- It checks file MD5 sum after it's sent by a client.
+- It checks file's MD5 sum after it's sent by a client.
 - It will resend a packet if ACK message won't be delivered by another node.
 - It will shift to previous file parts and send them again if server asks for that.